Haines City Branch: Current conditions

 Despite parts of the Haines City Branch being abandoned, some segments remain in service.
 At the north end, the line remains within Haines City but is now serves as an industrial spur off of CSX's A Line (the former Atlantic Coast Line main line).
 The line remains grade separated through downtown Haines City, owing to how busy the line was in its earlier days.

 From Lake Wales to Frostproof, the line is still in service and is now operated by the Florida Midland Railroad, a shortline that took over the line in 1987.
 This segment is now connected to the Auburndale Subdivision via a former Seaboard Air Line track from West Lake Wales to Lake Wales.

 The short industrial spur in Avon Park is still in service that now branches off the Auburndale Subdivision (former Seaboard line).
+It begins south of the Avon Park Depot Museum and ends at a plastic irrigation manufacturing company.

 The remaining track from Sebring to Clewiston and Lake Harbor also remains in service.
 U.S. Sugar, who has historically been a major customer on that part line for its entire history, bought it in 1994 and established its own shortline, the South Central Florida Express, Inc., who continues to operate it today.

 State Road 29 continues to run very close to the former right of way between Immokalee and Everglades City.